 There were additional infections among adults in the community, including parents who had contracted MRSA from their babies.
 There were 14 patients in total, six infants and eight adults, who developed serious infections.
 No one died.

 In this case, genome sequencing provided a clarity that couldn’t have been obtained otherwise, states Julian Parkhill, a microbiologist at the Wellcome Trust Sanger Institute near Cambridge, and co-author of this paper.
-Genome sequencing can reveal the series of small mutations that occur over the course of an outbreak, allowing epidemiologists to create an evolutionary tree and trace back to the suspected source.
+Genome sequencing can reveal the series of small mutations that occur over the course of an outbreak, allowing epidemiologists to create an evolutionary tree and trace it back to the suspected source.